Sustainability | GovernanceQuality Assurance

 Risk Management

 The TDK Group implements Enterprise Risk Management (ERM) activities.
-In these activities, as quality risks, which represent situations with the potential to exert significant societal impacts, the company manages compliance with performance and safety with the potential to endanger or impact the lives of consumers; as well as those pertaining to compliance with international standards; the Restriction of Hazardous Substances (RoHS) Directive; Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) Regulation; and the Energy-related Products (ErP) Directive, through appropriately identifying and responding to opportunities and risks.
+In these activities, as quality risks, which represent situations with the potential to exert significant societal impacts, the company manages compliance with performance and safety with the potential to endanger or impact the lives of consumers; as well as those pertaining to compliance with international standards; the Restriction of Hazardous Substances (RoHS) Directive; and the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) Regulation, through appropriately identifying and responding to opportunities and risks.

 Metrics and Targets